Kapiainen/Lauhdutin/Readme.md

 ### Start/stop hiding/unhiding/removing games

 These context actions change what left-clicking on a game does.
-This can be used to hide/unhide/remove multiple games quickly without having to go through the game window (see [Games](#games)) for each individual game.
+This can be used to hide/unhide/remove multiple games quickly without having to go through the Game window (see [Games](#games)) for each individual game.

 ## Games